edannenberg/kubler/dock/gentoobb/images/nginx/README.md

     /etc/nginx/ssl/localhost/nginx.{crt,key}

-If missing a self signed certificate is created on container start.
-[SPDY][] is enabled per default.
+If missing, a self signed certificate is created on container start.
+[HTTP/2][] is enabled per default.

-In the lights of the recent [POODLE][] exploit SSL3 is disabled per default.
+Due to the [POODLE][] exploit SSL3 is disabled per default.

 To enable [forward-secrecy][] set NGINX_FORWARD_SECRECY on container start: